 Is premarket trading beneficial at all, or is it all a fluff?
 I know saying it depends is not what you like to hear, but it is the truth.
-To trade during premarket, your broker has to support it.
-You should also be aware of the limitation of order types, thin trading volume and the risk of being stopped out with huge slippage.
+Day trading during premarket needs to be supported by your broker.
+You should also be aware of the limitation of order types, thin trading volume and the risk of getting stopped out with colossal slippage.

 If you pay attention to the opening prices and the closing prices of the last trading day, you might notice that there is always a price gap.
 Sometimes the gap is just a few cents, and sometimes it is 10% or more.
 These price gaps occur between the end of the regular trading hours of the previous day to the start of the regular trading hours of the new day.

-The period of trading that happens before the regular hours is called premarket.
-This trading session is usually between 8 am to 9:30 am EST. However, some direct access brokers, such as T.D.
-Ameritrade allows premarket trading as early as 4:00 am.
+The period of trading that happens before the regular hours is called premarket trading.
+This trading session is usually between 8 am to 9:30 am EST. However, some direct access brokers, such as Cobra Trading, allow premarket trading as early as 4:00 am.

 Premarket trading strategies are often purely based on technical analysis, and sometimes early gappers are bought or sold before the regular trading hours start.

 It might seem counterproductive to encourage traders to trade shares before the regular market hours.
 However, if done right, premarket trading provides significant advantages to market participants.
-In a bid to get ahead of other investors, institutions and experienced investors trade as soon as they receive news.
-It stimulates a faster exploration of price.
+For example, in a bid to get ahead of other investors, institutions and experienced investors trade as soon as they receive news.
+Thus, it stimulates a faster exploration of price.

 Premarket allows the dissemination of news to be priced in quickly.
 And that’s the main advantage of premarket trading.
-It gives you an edge since only a fraction of traders use the premarket session to place their trades.
+Moreover, it gives you an edge since only a fraction of traders use the premarket session to place their trades.

 Institutional investors dominate premarket trading.
-These investors are sophisticated as they have a great understanding of trading.
-Plus, these investors have enough resources, both in workforce and money, to get an edge over other investors.
+This is because these investors are sophisticated as they have a great understanding of trading.
+Plus, these investors have enough resources to get an edge over other investors, both in the workforce and money.
 Under such circumstances, retail investors are at a disadvantage.

 During regular hours, retail participation is much higher.
 Also, market volatility and bid-ask spread are lower compared to premarket hours.
 Hence, retail investors have a lower risk.